kanbanyte/sepb/assessments/sepa/sadrr.md

 ## System Architecture
 This section explores the chosen architectural design, client-server, in greater detail by representing components, their sub-components and explains their responsibilities and relationships with each other.
-The section also discusses how the pub-sub mechanism is achieved at a high level in the established development environment (ROS2 running on Ubuntu).
 At a high level, the major components in the perception system are the **Camera Server**, the **Cobot Action Server**, the **Gripper Server** and the **Join Trajectory Topic**.

 A core component that was omitted earlier is the **Join Trajectory Topic**, which allows the cobot to retrieve trajectories from the action server,